cran/iemisctext/README.md

 ﻿# iemisctext

-R data package containing an eclectic collection of the following written pieces: "Appeal to Womanhood Throughout the World" By Julia Ward Howe, "The War Prayer" by Mark Twain, "War Is A Racket" by Major General Smedley Butler, "The Mask of Anarchy: Written on the Occasion of the Massacre at Manchester" by Percy Bysshe Shelley, "Connect the D.O.T.S." by Obiora Embry, "Untitled: Climate Strange" by Irucka Ajani Embry, and "Untitled: Us versus Them or People Screwing over Other People (as we all live on one Earth and there is no 'us versus them' in the actual Ultimate Reality}" by Irucka Ajani Embry.
+R data package containing an eclectic collection of the following written pieces: &ldquo;Appeal to Womanhood Throughout the World&rdquo; By Julia Ward Howe, &ldquo;The War Prayer&rdquo; by Mark Twain, &ldquo;War Is A Racket&rdquo; by Major General Smedley Butler, &ldquo;The Mask of Anarchy: Written on the Occasion of the Massacre at Manchester&rdquo; by Percy Bysshe Shelley, &ldquo;Connect the D.O.T.S.&rdquo; by Obiora Embry, &ldquo;Untitled: Climate Strange&rdquo; by Irucka Ajani Embry, and &ldquo;Untitled: Us versus Them or People Screwing over Other People (as we all live on one Earth and there is no &ldquo;us versus them&rdquo; in the actual Ultimate Reality}&rdquo; by Irucka Ajani Embry.

+Please refer to the text_citation.cff file for the reference citations and to the COPYRIGHTS file for the reference copyright information.